Description and Biology

 Residential Recommendations

 Some biological suppression of oriental beetles is given by the spring typhia, Tiphia vernalis, a small, black wasp that digs down to oriental beetle grubs and lays its eggs on the grub.
 The spring typhia egg hatches and the wasp grub eventually consumes the oriental beetle grub.
 The spring typhia grub then spins a cocoon in which it spends the winter, pupates the following spring, and a new generation of wasps emerges later.
-Tiphiid wasps are harmless to humans unless one is handled carelessly or stepped on.
+Tiphiid wasps are harmless to humans unless a female is handled carelessly or stepped on.

 It is not a good idea to spray flowers to protect them from oriental beetles, Japanese beetles, or any other chewing pests as pollinators and butterflies are bound to suffer from the pesticide residue.
 Suspending a light bulb over a pan of soapy water each evening helps catch many oriental beetles as they fly about.
 Place the pan on the ground with the light bulb a few inches above it.
 To control oriental beetle grubs, apply an insecticide labeled for turf pest control in home landscapes.
 Fortunately, oriental beetles are not thought to be resistant to pesticides.
 The garden supply sections of most big box stores have several pesticides available.